Categories

 For example, a retail chain anticipating holiday sales needs to predict seasonal hiring needs well in advance.
 A tech company, on the other hand, may need to plan for emerging skill gaps in areas like AI and cybersecurity.
 Workforce planning helps anticipate these shifts and prepare accordingly.

-Why Workforce Planning Is Becoming a Priority
+Why Workforce Planning Is Becoming a Priority in 2026

 • Skill shortages: According to a recent global survey, 77% of employers reported difficulty finding workers with the right skills.